Portrait of Elisabeth Lederer: Description

+Portrait of Friederike Maria Beer (1916), another late full-length portrait by Klimt with similarly elaborate ornamental design.

-In Portrait of Elisabeth Lederer, Klimt depicts 20 year old Elisabeth in a flowing, white dress, as he had done for her mother in Portrait of Serena Lederer.
-For Elisabeth however, it is not a loose gown but a close fitting top and a skirt with styling recalling the plus fours, which were the latest fashion of the time.
-Over this she wears a white chiffron shawl with floral patterns.
-The sitter’s eyes drift as they look toward the viewer, and her expression is described as tranquil yet engaged, contributing to the ethereal quality of the portrait.
-The carpet beneath Lederer combines bold pink-orange tones with black and white borders reminiscent of Josef Hoffmann's designs for the Wiener Werkstätte, while its irregular green and white circles recall Chinese jade.
+In Portrait of Elisabeth Lederer, Klimt depicts twenty-year-old Elisabeth in a flowing, white dress, as he had done for her mother in Portrait of Serena Lederer.
+For Elisabeth, however, it is not a loose gown but a close-fitting top and a skirt, over which she wears a white chiffon shawl with floral patterns.
+Her attire reflects contemporary Parisian fashion, particularly the designs of Paul Poiret, whose "harem" pantaloons and Chinese-inspired tunics were widely popular in the early 1910s.
+The ambiguous, trouser-like effect of the skirt derives from the hobble skirt, another Poiret innovation referencing Eastern-inspired dress.
+Tobias G. Natter compares the skirt to the fashion of plus fours.
+Emily Braun argues that the aesthetic "fusion" demonstrated by these fashion codes served to emphasise the "sophistication and cosmopolitanism" of the Lederers.
+The carpet beneath Lederer's white silk shoes combines bold pink-orange tones with black and white borders reminiscent of the designs of Josef Hoffmann and Wimmer-Wisgrill for the Wiener Werkstätte, while its irregular green and white circles recall Chinese jade.

-The portrait belongs to a group of Klimt’s late works in which the influence of East Asian art is especially pronounced.
-Other compositions from this period include Portrait of Adele Bloch-Bauer II, Portrait of Mäda Primavesi, Portrait of Friederike Maria Beer, Lady with a Fan, and the unfinished Portrait of Ria Munk III.
-The background is somewhat unclear, potentially as Klimt could not finish the work fully.
-According to Emily Braun, the background includes figures derived from Chinese material culture and Peking opera, including low-ranking military types, scholar figures, and female attendants, rendered in a narrative role.
-Tobias G. Natter writes that the Chinese figures "resemble figures from a dream … this mood is echoed by the ornamental field rising behind Elisabeth's figure".
+The painting belongs to a group of Klimt's late portraits that depart from the geometric, hard-edged shapes of his 'golden phase' and use East Asian motifs more prominently.
+The background is somewhat unclear, possibly because Klimt was prevented from fully completing the painting.
+According to Braun, the background includes figures derived from Chinese material culture and Peking opera, including low-ranking military types, scholar figures, and courtiers, rendered in a narrative role.
+Braun notes Klimt's familiarity with Japanese and Chinese art, observing that he owned ukiyo-e prints, kimonos, Qing court robes, and books on East Asian art in his personal library.
+Natter writes that they "resemble figures from a dream … this mood is echoed by the ornamental field rising behind Elisabeth's figure".
 These background figures, as with Klimt's Portrait of Adele Bloch-Bauer II and Portrait of Friederike Maria Beer, are inspired by the decoration of oriental ceramics.